High Altitude Hydrogen bomb test

-In October 18, 1962: Founder Dr. Jim Burkhart PHD was stationed At Johnston Atoll in the Pacific as the US military conducts Shot Chama of Operation Dominic, a relatively lightweight, small diameter hydrogen bomb meant to fit onto an ICBM.
-The test, which took place during the Cuban Missile Crisis, yielded 1.6 megatons and was just the beginning of a over 40 year career as a nuclear and Quantum physicist.
+In October 18, 1962: Founder Dr. Jim Burkhart PHD was stationed At Johnston Atoll in the Pacific as the US Air Force conducts Shot Chama of Operation Dominic I and II - and Starfish Prime . these were relatively lightweight, small diameter hydrogen bombs meant to fit onto an ICBM.
+The tests, which took place during the Cuban Missile Crisis, yielded 1.6 megatons and created a nuclear electromagnetic pulse (nemp) that shut down hawaii's power grid over 933.97 miles away.
+This was just the beginning of a 48 year career as a nuclear and Quantum physicist.

 Starting in 1985, he founded The Radon Measurements Lab at the University of Colorado at Colorado Springs Physics Dept. (UCCS).
 The Radon Measurements Lab has been serving the Colorado area for over 3 decades and has helped in publishing many articles, protocols and courses about the concerns and effects of radon world-wide.
 This makes The Radon Measurements Lab one of the most prestigious and longest continuing operating radon laboratories in the Country.